thinkhr-code/developer-hub/README.md

 ### OAuth 2.0

 Samples showing how to authenticate using the OAuth 2.0 password flow.
 The token returned here is used in the authorization header for subsequent API calls.

+<a id="sample-code-excel"></a>
+### Excel

+Samples showing how to invoke the ThinkHR APIs from Excel.

+#### DataLoadViaVBA.xlsm

+This spreadsheet (Password: ThinkHR) uses VBA to download up to 50 companies, 50 users and 50 configurations from the ThinkHR platform.
+You will need your Client Id, Client Secret, ThinkHR username and password.

+Use the Settings button to enter your credentials, or just click the Download button and you'll be prompted for them.
+Credentials are hidden from view, but the password of the spreadsheet should be changed for your own security.

 <a id="sample-code-openid"></a>
 ### OpenId Connect